Imagine this scenario.

 - Brand credibility at scale

-What once felt like backend plumbing became a board-level operational issue.
+What used to feel like backend plumbing has become a board-level operational issue.

 Why One ESP is a Single Point of Failure